Major code BS6468

 Upon completion of the program:

-- Students will be able to work effectively with diverse populations.
+- Students will be able to demonstrate the ability to work effectively with diverse populations.

 - Students will be able to demonstrate written skills in the classroom and in required field experiences.